Sol · 0 light-years

 feature in solar observations — a signature that has no business

 being there.
-It becomes known as the Petrova line.
-Further study
+It becomes known as the Petrova line: a stream of

-reveals the cause: the Sun is being robbed of energy by an unknown
+the cause: the Sun is being robbed of energy by an unknown life form,

 The effect is subtle at first.
 But on a timescale of decades it